Tulane Green Wave men's basketball

-The Tulane Green Wave men's basketball team represents Tulane University in NCAA Division I college basketball.
+The Tulane Green Wave men's basketball team represents Tulane University in New Orleans Louisiana in NCAA Division I college basketball.
 The team competes in the American Athletic Conference.
 They play home games on campus in Devlin Fieldhouse, the ninth-oldest active basketball venue in the nation.
-The team's last appearance in the NCAA Division I men's basketball tournament was in 1995.

-Tulane is the only school from the original Metro Conference that remained in the conference through its 1975 founding, the 1991 breakup that saw several schools form the Great Midwest Conference, the 1995 reunification that created today's Conference USA, and the 2004 realignment of conferences.
+Tulane is the only school from the original Metro Conference that remained in the conference through its 1975 founding, the 1991 breakup that saw several schools form the Great Midwest Conference, Conference USA, and the 2004 realignment of conferences.
 It rejoined many of its previous conference mates when it became a member of the American Athletic Conference in 2014.